Live Exploration of Dynamic Rings: Introduction

-For {\em non-anonymous} rings, we show that the presence of a single observably different node ({\em landmark}) allows two agents to solve the exploration problem with global termination without the need of any additional information.
+For {\em non-anonymous} rings, we show that the presence of a single observably different node ({\em landmark}) allows two anonymous agents to solve the exploration problem with explicit termination.
+This can be done without the need of any additional information.
+We provide an algorithm that terminates in $O(n)$ rounds when there is chirality, and an $O(n \log (n))$ algorithm for the case without chirality.
+For the case of no chirality we do not know if $O(n \log (n))$ rounds are necessay.

+A summary of these results is shown in Tables \ref{table:fsynimp} and \ref{table:fsyn}.
+All the sufficiency proofs of ${\cal FSYNC}$ are constructive and, apart for the algorithm for the case of {\em non-anonymous} ring and no chirality, all the proposed algorithms are asymptotically {\em optimal}.

--- We then examine {\em semi-synchronous} systems (${\cal SSYNC}$), distinguishing among different {\em transportation models} (described in details later in the paper) depending on what happens to an agent $a$ waiting to traverse a missing link $e$, if the agent is inactive when $e$ appears.
+We then examine the problem in {\em semi-synchronous} systems (${\cal SSYNC}$).
+In these systems it is possible that an agent $a$ waiting to traverse a missing link $e$ is inactive in the round the edge reappears.
+Depending on what happens to that agent, we consider and analyze three different {\em transportation models} (described in details later in the paper) and establish feasibility and complexity results:\\

+- {\em No Simultaneity} ({\sf NS}) model : $a$ is not allowed to move while inactive.
+This is the weakest of the models that we consider.
+In this case, exploration is impossible with any number of agents, even with exact knowledge of the ring size, nodes with distinct IDs, and common chirality.

+- {\em Passive Transport} model ({\sf PT}): $a$ is transported on $e$.
+In this case, we show that, without chirality, two anonymous robots are not sufficient to explore the ring; the result holds even if there is a distinguished landmark node and the exact network size is known.
+On the other hand, with chirality, two agents can perform the exploration if there is a known upper bound on the ring size or there is a landmark node.
+As for termination, we show that it is impossible to guarantee explicit termination of both agents (even if exact knowledge of the size, chirality and landmark are available).
+On the other hand, we prove that it is always possible for at least one of the agents to terminate.
+Interestingly, presence of chirality allows to solve the problem with only $2$ agents; without chirality $3$ agents are necessary.
+The {\sf PT} model is the strongest of the ${\cal SSYNC}$ models.